starling-lab/starling-lab.github.io/_projects/2026-05-01-Lifespace.md

 ## Findings: consensus, contradictions, and incompatibility with data

 The LLMs agree on six direct causal relationships.
-Experts agree with five — but invert the sixth in a way that reveals a fundamental difference in modeling perspectives.
+Experts agree with five, but invert the sixth in a way that reveals a fundamental difference in modeling perspectives.

 <div id="fig-2" align="center">
   <img src="/assets/images/project/LifeSpaceCausalGraph.png" width="760" /><br/>